 If and when your fish shows signs of any of these diseases, you need to remove it from the tank and go to the proper veterinarian to get the appropriate treatment.
 You should also remove the other fish from the tank until you clean the tank of all harmful properties.

 Black Moor Goldfish is a community fish that can lie together with any other fish as long as they share their discrepancies.
 A highly competitive fish will be bad for Black Moors because they are bad swimmers and may get harassed or left without food because they can’t compete.

 Some of the most common tank mates for Black Moors are:

-Small invertebrates species such as snails or shrimp are also a nice addition to the tank such as Mistery Snails, Ghost Shrimp, Amano Shrimp.
+Small invertebrate species such as snails or shrimp are also a nice addition to the tank, such as Mistery Snails, Ghost Shrimp, Amano Shrimp.

 Black Moor Goldfish is one of the most special varieties of fancy goldfish that would make a great addition to your tank.
 Being a community fish will create a peaceful environment inside your tank.
 If you like its velvety black color and the fact that is easy to take care of, then this fish is the right one for you.